Bachar Houli: 2007 season

-Houli was drafted by the Essendon Football Club with the club's fifth selection and the 42nd pick overall in the 2006 AFL national draft.
+In the 2006 AFL national draft, Houli was chosen by the Essendon Football Club as its fifth selection, and the 42nd pick overall.

 He first represented Essendon in an exhibition match against the Indigenous All-Stars in Darwin in early February 2007.
 Houli spent the opening weeks of the season playing reserves-grade football with the club's VFL-affiliate Bendigo Bombers, where he played as a half-forward and midfielder and recorded 30 or more disposals in three of his first five matches.
 Following those performances, he earned an AFL debut in a round 7 match against the Kangaroos, where he recorded 15 disposals and kicked a goal with his first kick in AFL football.
 Houli followed that effort with a two-goal showing in round 8, before lesser performances in round 9 and 10 saw him returned to VFL level for the rest of the 2007 season.
 He finished the year having played four AFL matches and averaged 11 disposals and 0.75 goals per game.